History and Structure

 The founding partners decided to create an international laboratory in China dedicated to sustainable chemistry merging industrial and academic research.

-Chronologically, the E2P2 laboratory was set up in three consecutive steps:
+Chronologically, the E2P2 laboratory was set up in four consecutive steps:

 - Step 1: an official CNRS international joint lab (UMI 3464) was created in March 2011 between the French National Center for Scientific Research (CNRS) and Rhodia (now Solvay).
 A contract defined five main projects and partner commitments (e.g. number of sponsored researchers and investments).

-- Step 3: In 2013, the University of Lille Sciences et Technologies (LST) and the University of Fudan (Shanghai) joined the E2P2L consortium, leading to the present six-partner architecture (Figure 1).
+- Step 3: In 2013, the University of Lille Sciences et Technologies (LST) and the University of Fudan (Shanghai) joined the E2P2L consortium, leading to the present six-partner architecture.
 CNRS and Solvay perform as the administrative supervisors of the unit, whereas the Unité de Catalyse et Chimie du Solide (UCCS), being federated to LST, was selected as the E2P2L mirror laboratory by CNRS in France.

-Apart from the 6 official partners, strong collaborations were established with French and Chinese universities and research institutions, among which the East China University of Science and Technology (ECUST), the University of Poitiers (IC2MP), and the Lanzhou Institute of Chemical Physics (LICP/CAS).
-In 2016, IC2MP was selected by CNRS as second E2P2L mirror laboratory in France.
+- Apart from the 8 official partners, strong collaborations were established with French and Chinese universities and research institutions, among which the East China University of Science and Technology (ECUST), the University of Poitiers (IC2MP), and the Lanzhou Institute of Chemical Physics (LICP/CAS).
+In 2016, IC2MP was selected by CNRS as the second E2P2L mirror laboratory in France.

 The lab has been structured by creating an international joint lab UMI 3464 (UMI – Unite Mixte Internationale in French) between Solvay and CNRS.
 Such set-up allows having two partners providing a minimum of funds and resources to the team.
 Then, a consortium agreement has been signed by all six members of E2P2L stating that the members will collaborate on research projects within the new lab.